Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 After a frantic first encounter in the local market, peasant girl Sanja finds herself the unlikely captive of Lelek, a traveling witch.
 Or rather, a witch seemingly on the run.

-Witchlight has a bold visual style to match its fast-paced plot and profound character development.
-The result is one of the best comics about witches learning to find themselves.
+If you like blossoming friendship books, Witchlight is a must.
+With a bold visual style to match its fast-paced plot and profound character development, the result is one of the best comics about witches learning to find themselves.

 Read Witchlight: Amazon | Goodreads